 Part 5: Restart your Samsung phone to fix Samsung Keyboard stopped error

-Restarting your Samsung phone to solve a software or App related issues sounds like a home remedy but it is very effective nonetheless.
+Restarting your Samsung phone to solve software or App related issues sounds like a home remedy but it is very effective nonetheless.
 By restarting your Samsung smartphone, all types of software crashes, App crashes, and data crashes are fixed and your device and its Apps function smoothly.
-This method of rebooting your phone overcomes the, Unfortunately, Samsung keyboard has stopped glitch 99 percent of the times.
+This method of rebooting your phone overcomes the, Unfortunately, the Samsung keyboard has stopped glitches 99 percent of the time.

 Rebooting a Samsung phone is simple and can be done in two ways.